gve-sw/gve_devnet_webex_devices_executive_room_multi_aux_switching_macro/README.md

 - Added PresenterTrack custom panel button to turn on/off the PresenterTrack feature and optionally enable an "Auto QA mode" which simulates Clasroom mode functionality.

+7/25/23 Updates: (version 1.0.7)

+- Fixed issue with the use of camera presets without any aux codecs
+- Fixed issue where it was removing the main codec quadcam segmente even if REMOVE_EMPTY_SEGMENTS was set to false
+- Fixed broken link to diagrams .pdf in README

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)